 The Product Design Process

-Product design is built upon a framework called Design Thinking, which is a human-centered approach to innovation that integrates people’s needs, technological possibilities, and business requirements.
-Good designers always apply design thinking to product design (whether physical or digital), as it is focused on the end-to-end development of the product rather than just being utilized within the “design” phase.
+Product design is grounded in Design Thinking, a human‑centered approach to innovation that integrates user needs, technological possibilities, and business requirements.
+Skilled designers apply design thinking throughout the entire product development lifecycle—whether the outcome is physical or digital—because it guides end‑to‑end decision‑making rather than functioning as a single isolated phase.

 The main product design process consists of the following three parts: